Moby Apologizes To Natalie Portman: ‘It Was Truly Inconsiderate Of Me’

 Putting an apparent end to one of the more bizarre celebrity disputes, musician Moby has apologized to Natalie Portman.

-Moby claims in his new memoir, Then It Fell Apart, that he and Portman had dated in the late 1990s- when, he said, she was a 20-year-old Harvard undergraduate and he was in his early 30s.
-However, Portman disputed Moby’s version of events, claiming (per Variety) that Moby was “a much older man being creepy with me when I just had graduated high school.”
+Moby claims in his new memoir, Then It Fell Apart, that he and Portman had dated in the late 1990s, when, he said, she was a 20-year-old Harvard undergraduate and he was in his early 30s.
+However, Portman disputed Moby’s version of events, per Variety, claiming that Moby was “a much older man being creepy with me when I just had graduated high school.”
 She also accused the musician of using her name and notoriety to sell books.

 Portman also said she was 18, rather than 20, when they knew each other.
 Portman, who was born in June of 1981, turned 18 in 1999, the year of their supposed involvement.
-She graduated from high schol that spring and began her studies at Harvard University that fall, the same year she starred in Star Wars: Episode I- The Phantom Menace.
+She graduated from high school that spring and began her studies at Harvard University that fall, the same year she starred in Star Wars: Episode I – The Phantom Menace.

-Moby had first doubled down on the claim, posting a vintage photo of the two of them in which he was shirtless and she was looking notably young, and sticking with the story that they had in fact dated.
+Moby had first doubled down on the claim, posting a vintage photo of the two of them in which he was shirtless and she was looking notably young, and sticking with the story that they had, in fact, dated.

 However, Moby has now deleted that photo from Instagram and posted a new one, apologizing to the actress.